-- 2.2 Operating Procedures - 2.2.1 Turning Transport On
+2.2 Operating Procedures

+2.2.1 Turning Transport On

 Press the POWER button on the operator control panel.
-The POWER ON indicator will light indicating that the machine is on.
+The POWER indicator will light indicating that the machine is on.

 To turn the transport off press POWER switch again.

-- 2.2.2 Loading Tape - If recording is intended make sure that a write ring is installed on the reel. - 2.
+2.2.2 Loading Tape

+- 1. If recording is intended make sure that a write ring is installed on the reel. - 2.
 Open the door. - 3.
 Install the reel on the supply hub.
 The tape should unwind as the reel is turned clockwise.
 Pressure should be applied only near the inner edge of the reel to prevent wear on the edges of the tape.
-Seat the reel firmly, ensuring that the three posts are properly detenting. - 4.
-Thread the tape exactly as shown in the diagram of FIG. 2-1.
-If the machine has a spring loaded head shield it should be opened to thread the tape directly over the head.

-- 5. Hold the end of the tape on the take-up reel and turn the reel for 2 or 3 turns. - Gently release the take-up reel so that no slack remains in the tape. - Visually check to see that the tape is properly threaded on the rollers and guides. - 8.
-Close the door. - 9.
-Press the LOAD button.
+Seat the reel against the hub and press in the locking knob to lock the reel on the machine. - 4.
+Thread the tape exactly as shown on the front panel diagram.
+If the machine has a spring loaded head shield it should be opened to thread the tape directly over the head. - 5.
+Hold the end of the tape on the take-up reel and turn the reel for 2 or 3 turns. - 6.
+Gently release the take-up reel so that no slack remains in the tape. - 7.
+Visually check to see that the tape is properly threaded on the rollers and guides. - 8.
+Close the door. - Press the LOAD button.
 The arms will move as the reels remove all slack from the tape.
-The tape will then move forward to the beginning of tape (BOT) marker and stop. - 2.2.3 On Line Operation
+The tape will then move forward to the beginning of tape (BOT) marker and stop.

+2.2.3 On Line Operation